Energy Efficiency Board

 To carry out its responsibilities, the EEB has adopted a Operating Procedures (formerly called "EEB Rules and Roadmap"), and established standing committees for each of the following areas: Commercial and Industrial programs, Evaluation, Marketing, and Residential Programs.
 Special committees are convened from time to time to address needs that may arise, such as for dispute resolution or rules and roadmap revisions.
 Committees are comprised of board members and, as appropriate, representatives of utility companies, contractors and vendors, and other stakeholders.
 The work of the Board and its committees is assisted by a team of technical consultants who provide expertise in the specific areas for which the EEB has responsibility.
 The conduct of the business of the EEB is coordinated by the Executive Secretary.

-The EEB has 10 voting members and 5 non-voting representatives of Connecticut’s electric and gas utility companies.
-By statute members represent DEEP, the Office of the Attorney General, the Office of Consumer Council, statewide business, the environmental field, the manufacturing and agricultural sectors, retail organizations, chambers of commerce, and retail customers.
+The EEB has 12 voting members and 5 non-voting representatives of Connecticut’s electric and gas utility companies.
+By statute members represent DEEP, the Office of the Attorney General, the Office of Consumer Council, statewide business, the environmental field, the manufacturing and agricultural sectors, retail organizations, chambers of commerce, municipalities, low-income customers, and retail customers.
 Please click here to learn more about the EEB's members.